shoui520/shoui520.github.io/docs/routine.md

 Getting a "Good" enough times will cause the card to graduate.
 This means you'll see it in *x* number of days (Usually 1 day for new cards).

+**Do not spend a long time looking at the same card**

+When you don't know the word even after 15 seconds of looking at it, then looking at it for even longer doesn't mean you'll suddenly remember it.

+So, the purpose of the *Speed Focus Mode* add-on is to stop you from spending too much time on one card.

+**My card learning method**

+Step 1: Look at the card.
+Step 2: Recognize whether it is a new card or not.
+Step 3: Reveal the back (Show answer) after realizing it is a new card.
+Step 4: Read the reading.
+Step 5: Read the meaning.
+Step 6: Let the audio play.
+Step 7: For now, press "Again"
+Step 8: Above 7 steps will be the same if the next card is also a new card but...
+Step 9: If the next card is one I've already seen before, I test my knowledge.
+Step 10: I try to recall the word's meaning and the reading.
+Step 11: There are sometimes more than 1 meaning.
+Only 1 meaning is enough.
+Step 12: I reveal the back.
+Step 13: I grade myself depending on if the meaning *and* reading I thought it was, was correct.
+Step 14: I usually use the Good button if I got it correct.
+Again if it wasn't correct.

 After you have successfully learned 20 cards, you can consider your Anki done for the day.

 The next day you can expect to see some cards in the green (Review) pile.